revyrob/revyrob/README.md

 [Backend](https://github.com/revyrob/solarSystem/tree/main/solar-system-backend) |
 [Frontend](https://github.com/revyrob/solarSystem/tree/main/solar-system-frontend)

-Intergalactic Planetary was built for to participate in a week-long hackathon.
-The team consisted of three developers who came together through the Hackathon discord channel, wireframed an idea, planned tickets/tasks through a Trello board, and communicated daily via Discord.
+Intergalactic Planetary was meticulously crafted as an ambitious endeavor for a thrilling week-long hackathon.
+The team, consisting of three highly skilled and passionate developers, united through the dynamic Hackathon discord channel.
+With their unwavering dedication and boundless creativity, they embarked on an exhilarating journey, meticulously shaping a captivating idea.
+The team's meticulous planning involved the creation of tickets and tasks, seamlessly organized through a Trello board.
+Furthermore, they maintained daily communication via Discord, fostering a harmonious synergy that propelled the project forward.

-Intergalactic Planetary is a full-stack application which teaches students about our solar system.
-The Homepage lets the user flip through all the planets within the solar system (which includes Pluto), gives the user other resources to extend their knowledge (we recommend checking out the solar system rap!), and a few fun facts about our solar system.

-The planet cards on the home page have a 'Learn more' section where the user is directed to the individual page for that planet.
-The planet cards also have a locate button and when selected the planet is located on the solar system within the banner on the homepage.

-Each planet has it's own planet page.
-The planet page includes basic information about the planet, 3 identifying facts on the specific planet, and the moons for the specific planet.
-Up to 10 moons for each planet are shown with the name of the moon, the size, and the name history for that moon.

-The application if fully responsive in mobile, tablet, and desktop.

-Out of 5 amazing teams and their projects we were very proud to be the winning team.
+The hackathon presented a unique challenge: to create a full-stack application that would enable students to delve into the awe-inspiring realm of the solar system.
+As an added twist, the team was required to style all the planets using CSS alone, showcasing their mastery of front-end design.
+Moreover, each planet was given its own distinctive page, brimming with captivating and distinct information, offering a comprehensive learning experience for students.
+To bring this vision to life, the team employed cutting-edge technologies.
+The React framework was chosen to power the dynamic front-end, ensuring a seamless and interactive user interface.
+For the back-end infrastructure, a robust MySQL database was meticulously designed and implemented, leveraging the power of AWS for hosting and scalability.
+Amidst fierce competition from five exceptional teams, we humbly stand as the triumphant victors.

 ![galaticgif](https://user-images.githubusercontent.com/66695865/229334794-a15d6902-6e5a-4317-98a5-fbb3de0197aa.gif)